rhysd/hgrep/README.md

 - Adding and removing file types are not supported.
 Only default file types are supported (see `--type-list`)
 - `.ripgreprc` config file is not supported
 - Searching binary files (`--binary`) is not supported
+- Only UTF-8 is supported.
+Other encoding such as UTF-16 or Shift JIS may be supported in the future

 ### Eating `grep -nH` output